rcsoccersim/manual/source/coach.rst

 Semantics and Syntax Details of the Components
 ------------------------------------------------

-In the following the syntax and semantics of the non-terminal symbols which were used in the format outlines above will be described.
+In the following the syntax and semantics of the non-terminal symbols that were used in the format outlined above will be described.
-Rules have a condition on the left-hand side, and a set of actions on the right hand side.
+Rules have a condition on the left-hand side and a set of actions on the right-hand side.
 Thus each rule can be thought of as essentially specifying an if-then statement:

 .. code-block::